-- 1. NGIS has 32 rooms, the rates are:

-- \$90.00 for Standard per night

-- \$104.00 for Deluxe per night

-- 2. Navy lodge has 58 rooms, the rate is:

-- \$70.00 per night

-- At check-in 10 days initial deposit for both NGIS & Navy Lodge is due.

-- Every 10 days you need to go to the housing office for TLA approval and submit to your Command.

-- Length of stay depends on housing availability for your household size (max 60 days).
+- 1. Navy lodge has 58 rooms, rate is: - \$88.00 per night - At check-in 10 days initial deposit for both NGIS & Navy Lodge is due. - Every 10 days you need to go to the housing office with a lodging receipt and fill out a TLA request form.
+The Housing Office submits TLA request form and the receipt to PSD electronically via TOPS. - Length of stay depends on housing availability for your household size (max 60 days).